-The expected family contribution (EFC) is determined by an assessment of family income, assets, number of dependents and number of dependents enrolled in post-secondary education.
-Financial aid eligibility is determined utilizing the Federal Methodology (FM).
+The FAFSA calculates an expected family contribution (EFC) based on an assessment of family income, assets, number of dependents and number of dependents enrolled in post-secondary education.
+Financial aid eligibility is determined utilizing this Federal Methodology (FM).

 Heidelberg University is a NCAA Division III school and a member of the Ohio Athletic Conference (OAC) and complies with all rules and regulations governing student athletes.